Glycian/pyproject-analyzer/README.md

 ## Changelog
 1 [1.0.0] - (2024-07-22):  Initial release with basic functionality:
 -   Extract ZIP files.
+Path hardcoded inline.
 -   Analyze Python files to gather module, class, and function information.
--   Write analysis results to code_summary.txt.
+-   Write analysis results to code_summary.txt

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.